What is the safest way to mail sensitive documents?Authored by: Jim Stewart, Founder DocuSend, powered by MTI.

 - The United States was the biggest—and softest—target for ransomware attacks.
 Symantec found 64 percent of Americans are willing to pay a ransom, compared to 34 percent globally..

 Why Crooks Make Invoicing a Prime Target

 Draw Your Own Conclusions

 As we've all seen recently, even the world's biggest tech companies aren't immune to data breaches and cyberattacks.
 The vast majority of cyberattacks use social engineering, such as phishing, to trick employees into taking actions detrimental to the company.
 Many large and high-profile breaches have started with successful phishing attacks.
-A recent report from threat-management provider PhishMe found that 91% of cyberattacks start with a phish, and upping technology-based defenses can't address those kinds of vulnerabilities.
-Here is a partial list of data breaches that have taken place since January 1, 2017:
+Threat-management provider Cofense found that 91% of cyberattacks start with a phish, and upping technology-based defenses can't address those kinds of vulnerabilities.
+Here is a partial list of data breaches that occurred in 2020:

 United States Post Office: Protect Your Business and Your Clients

-In 2018, two-thirds of American households are forecast to opt to receive invoices and statements through the mail, many of them stating internet security concerns.
+About two-thirds of American households prefer to receive invoices and statements through the mail, many of them stating internet security concerns.
 Consumers just are not afraid to open a document delivered by the US mail—and with good reason.
 There are more than 200 federal laws that protect the sanctity of the US mail, and all are aggressively enforced.
 That’s more than 200 reasons criminals don’t even try to exploit the mail.

 To keep up with today’s ever-changing technology, software users and their consumer-based clientele want expanded and optimized delivery and payment channels.
 They want providers to offer more choices to interact with them.
 Americans have a passion for better alternatives, and being forced into receiving documents and payment methods they are not comfortable with can result in resentment and disappointment.
 Especially when it involves their security.